the-turing-way/the-turing-way/book/website/project-design/persona/persona-contributors.md

 5. Networked Participation - How they may network within the community.
 6. Leadership - How they may take on some additional responsibility on the project, or begin to lead.

-We have created personas based on GitHub skills and willingness to contribute to the project.
+The examples provided below includes personas for _The Turing Way_ contributors and users based on their initial engagements with the project as a reader, learner, resource developer, reviewer and maintainer.
-We have also listed a few examples of how our personas might experience their first interactions with our project and the "pathway" they take to get involved.
+These personas are created based on GitHub skills and willingness of the community members to contribute to the project.

 For each persona, we highlight how their involvement with _The Turing Way_ can improve and enrich the project and community.
 This document is meant to suggest ways you might interact with, learn from, and contribute to _The Turing Way_.
 We hope that one of these personas resonates with you and motivates you to get involved!